wrickit/wrickit-social-platform/replit.md

 - ✓ Updated favicon with official Wrickit logo (purple square with white interconnected lines)
 - ✓ Implemented official Wrickit logo throughout UI in headers, banners, and navigation
 - ✓ Added logo to landing page, login page, dev page, main header, and service banner
+- ✓ Created complete PostgreSQL database with all 24 required tables
+- ✓ Successfully pushed database schema and verified all tables are operational
+- ✓ Updated all favicon files and logo references with new purple network design
+- ✓ Incremented favicon cache version to ensure browser refresh of new logo

 ## Changelog